Control-C/PMSG/FLIPPER LINK/apps/readme.md

-Download * files zip
+1.Download * files zip

-Open zip
+2.Open zipfile on you Mac/PC

-Use python see this tool  https://github.com/flipperdevices/flipperzero-ufbt
+3. Use python see this tool  https://github.com/flipperdevices/flipperzero-ufbt